tomato-300yen/slides/lab/isa/isa-3-memo.md

 ### Analysis of Conditional Commands with a Relational Abstract Domain

-We have to use different algorithm for the analysis of:
+We have to use different algorithm:
 - for the analysis of condition tests
 - for the computation of abstract join